-Recent research now shows this to be true but it is also true of Yoga where there are poses of backbends and twists.
+Recent research shows this to be accurate, but it is also true of yoga, where there are backbends and twists.
 Why the importance?
-Our spinal column is held up by lots of muscles both external and internal that support the spine and prevent compression or narrowing of the Vertebrae.
-When each of the spinal Vertebrae starts to get compressed with age this process is called – Spondylosis.
+Our spinal column is held up by many external and internal muscles that support the spine and prevent compression or narrowing of the Vertebrae.
+When each spinal Vertebrae starts to get compressed with age, this process is called – Spondylosis.
 Spondylosis can cause spinal nerve compression and thus compromise the nerve or nervous innervation to organs, glands or tissues.
-Eventually, this can lead to circulation problems, nerve root compression, disease and reduced height of the person.
+Eventually, this can lead to circulation problems, nerve root compression, disease and reduced height.
 This contributes to the stoop often seen in the elderly.
-One example of the internal muscle groups that support the spine are the rotatores.
+One example of the internal muscle groups that support the spine is the rotatores.
 These act as guidewires similar to rigging on a sailing ship.
-With age or limited stretching these muscles shorten and then tend to pull the vertebrae of the spine closer together ( spondylosis).
-What yoga or Tai chi or Bagua seek to do with reference to the spine is to gently stretch these muscles and thus prevent contraction and spasm.
-Expansion and contraction also help blood microcirculation to the spine helping to nourish the nerves and tissues.
+With age or limited stretching, these muscles shorten and then tend to pull the spine’s vertebrae closer together ( spondylosis).
+Yoga, Tai chi, or Bagua seek to do regarding the spine to stretch these muscles gently and thus prevent contraction and spasm.
+Expansion and contraction also help blood microcirculation to the spine, helping to nourish the nerves and tissues.

 There is an old saying we are only as healthy as our spine, and performing these activities can be helpful to add to any anti-aging regime.